WildGoat07/WGP.NET-LIGHTS/README.md

 # WGP.NET-LIGHTS

-A light managing module for SFML. **CURRENTLY NOT WORKING, IN DEVELOPPEMENT**.
+A light managing module for SFML.

 ## Dependencies